Asia Today: India reports 41,100 new coronavirus cases

-NEW DELHI (AP) — India has reported 41,100 new cases of the coronavirus, raising the country’s overall tally since the pandemic began to 8.79 million a day after it celebrated Diwali, a major Hindu festival.
+NEW DELHI (AP) — India has reported 41,100 new cases of the coronavirus, raising the country’s overall tally since the pandemic began to 8.79 million.

 The Health Ministry on Sunday also reported 447 deaths in the same period, driving total fatalities to 129,635.